Logan International Airport: Passenger

+Hainan Airlines flights from Boston to Beijing makes a technical stop at Brussels for refueling.
+Hainan Airlines does not carry passengers solely from Boston to Brussels, nor does the airline have fifth freedom rights to do so.
+The flights from Beijing to Boston are nonstop.

 Seaplane

-Tailwind Air's seasonal seaplane service to Manhattan began on August 3, 2021.
+Tailwind Air began operating seasonal chartered seaplane service from Boston Harbor's Fan Pier Marina to Manhattan on August 3, 2021, Plymouth in 2022, Provincetown on May 25, 2022, and Nantucket on May 17, 2023.
+The service ended in early 2024.
 Cape Air is approved but has not yet begun scheduled service.

 Cargo

 Logan Airport is a medium-sized airport in terms of cargo, handling 684,875 tons of freight in 2012, making it the 10th busiest airport in the U.S. in terms of cargo.
 It handles many U.S.-based cargo airlines, including DHL Aviation, FedEx Express and UPS Airlines.
-It also has cargo offices for many international cargo carriers, including British Airways World Cargo, Cathay Pacific Cargo, China Airlines Cargo, EVA Air Cargo, LATAM Cargo Chile and Saudia Cargo.
+It also has cargo offices for many international cargo carriers, including British Airways World Cargo, Cathay Pacific Cargo, China Airlines Cargo, EVA Air Cargo, LATAM Cargo Chile, Lufthansa Cargo, Martinair Cargo, and Saudia Cargo.
 It has two cargo complexes: the North Cargo Terminal, located near Terminal E, and South Cargo, located near Terminal A. Given that the airport is the 10th busiest cargo facility in the country, with many companies operating at the airport, it has been recognized that future expansion of cargo from Logan is limited due to constrained physical space for expansion.